reeteshk/aws-infra/Readme.md

 1. Pull Request Raised Workflow.

- &nbsp; a.
+ &nbsp;a.
 Add a GitHub Action workflow to run the application unit tests for each pull request raised.

  &nbsp;b.
-A pull request can only be merged if the workflow
+A pull request can only be merged if the workflow executes successfully.
- executes successfully.

 2. Pull Request Merged Workflow.